 Josiah William Pearce joined his brother T. P. Pearce in Marmora in 1871 to run the Pearce Company store.
 In 1902 he was elected Conservative member of the legislature and took F. N. Marett (who later became Reeve of the Village) into the business to look after the store for him.
 On March 1, 1907, the Marmora Herald announced that Frank N. Marett enlisted into partnership with Mr. Pearce.
 The business became known as Pearce and Marett and at that time was situated across the street at 13 Forsyth.

 F. N. Marett married Josiah Pearce's daughter, Jane, in 1908.
 That same year they expanded the store, at the back, by 30 feet.

 In 1911, J. W. Pearce became head master at the Ontario School for the Deaf and moved to Belleville.
 In 1916, the building at 14 Forsyth Street was purchased from B. C. Hubbell and the business of F. N. Marett and Company was formed and took over the Pearce's interests.
 (A June 1908 Marmora Herald reported that Hubbell's store was built by Ed Shannon)

 The Herald reported on March 9, 1916, "Frank Newton Marett & Co. have purchased the B.C.
-Hubbell Store and are making a number of alterations before moving their stock over to the new premises.
+Hubbell Store (from Litt) and are making a number of alterations before moving their stock over to the new premises.
 The firm will also handle furniture in their new quarters. "